-The following table summarizes our contractual obligations as of October 31, 2012 (in thousands):
+The following table summarizes our contractual obligations as of October 31, 2013 (in thousands):

-Payments due by fiscal period Total 2013 2014 - 2015 2016 - 2017 Thereafter Long-term debt obligations (1) \$127,583 \$21 \$194 \$127,368 \$ Capital lease obligations (2) 5,100 793 1,242 929 2,136 Operating lease obligations (3) 35,101 7,320 12,736 9,639 5,406 Purchase obligations (4)(5)(6) 29,666 12,214 12,271 5,181 Other long-term liabilities (7) (8) 204 57 66 38 43 Total contractual obligations \$197,654 \$20,405 \$26,509 \$143,155 \$7,585
+Payments due by fiscal period Total 2014 2015 - 2016 2017 - 2018 Thereafter Long-term debt obligations (1) \$373,655 \$127 \$357 \$171 \$373,000 Capital lease obligations (2) 4,576 732 1,126 891 1,827 Operating lease obligations (3) 41,096 9,581 17,334 8,941 5,240 Purchase obligations (4)(5)(6) 33,593 10,868 22,712 13 Other long-term liabilities 591 265 195 107 24 Total contractual obligations \$453,511 \$21,573 \$41,724 \$10,123 \$380,091

 - (1) Excludes interest charges on borrowings and the fee on the amount of any unused commitment that we may be obligated to pay under our revolving credit facility as such amounts vary.
 Also excludes interest charges associated with notes payable as such amounts are not material.
 See Note 5, Long-Term Debt, of the Notes to Consolidated Financial Statements and "Liquidity and Capital Resources," above for additional information regarding our long-term debt obligations.
-As discussed in "Liquidity and Capital Resources," we entered into an amendment to extend the maturity date of our revolving credit facility by one year to December 2017. - (2) Inclusive of \$.9 million in interest charges.
-See Note 5, Long-Term Debt, of the Notes to Consolidated Financial Statements for additional information regarding our capital lease obligations. - (3) See Note 16, Commitments and Contingencies Lease Commitments, of the Notes to Consolidated Financial Statements for additional information regarding our operating lease obligations. - (4) The noncontrolling interest holders of certain subsidiaries have rights ("Put Rights") that may be exercised on varying dates causing us to purchase their equity interests through fiscal 2022.
-The Put Rights provide that cash consideration be paid for their noncontrolling interests ("Redemption Amount").
-As of October 31, 2012, management's estimate of the aggregate Redemption Amount of all Put Rights that we would be required to pay is approximately \$67 million, which is reflected within redeemable noncontrolling interests in our Consolidated Balance Sheet.
-Of this amount, \$7.7 million and \$8.3 million are included in the table as amounts payable in fiscal 2013 and 2014, respectively, pursuant to the past exercise of such Put Rights by the noncontrolling interest holder of one of our subsidiaries.
-On December 17, 2012, the Company and the noncontrolling interest holder agreed to accelerate these remaining Redemption Amounts, which were paid on December 19, 2012.
-All other Redemption Amounts have been excluded from the table as the timing of such payments is contingent upon the exercise of the Put Rights. - (5) Also includes contingent consideration aggregating \$10.9 million related to a fiscal 2012 acquisition should the acquired entity meet certain earnings objectives during each of the first five years following the acquisition.
-Also includes \$1.2 million of accrued additional purchase consideration related to certain fiscal 2012 acquisitions expected to be paid in fiscal 2013.
-See Note 2, Acquisitions, and Note 7, Fair Value Measurements, of the Notes to Consolidated Financial Statements for additional information. - (6) Also includes an aggregate \$1.6 million of commitments principally for capital expenditures.
+As discussed in "Liquidity and Capital Resources," we entered into an amendment to extend the maturity date of our revolving credit facility by one year to December 2018, which is reflected in the table. - (2) Inclusive of \$.7 million in interest charges.
+See Note 5, Long-Term Debt, of the Notes to Consolidated Financial Statements for additional information regarding our capital lease obligations. - (3) See Note 16, Commitments and Contingencies Lease Commitments, of the Notes to Consolidated Financial Statements for additional information regarding our operating lease obligations. - (4) Includes contingent consideration aggregating \$29.3 million related to a fiscal 2013 acquisition and a fiscal 2012 acquisition as well as \$2.1 million of accrued additional purchase consideration related to expected purchase price adjustments of certain fiscal 2013 acquisitions.
+See Note 2, Acquisitions, and Note 7, Fair Value Measurements, of the Notes to Consolidated Financial Statements for additional information. - (5) The holders of equity interests in certain of our subsidiaries have rights ("Put Rights") that may be exercised on varying dates causing us to purchase their equity interests through fiscal 2022.
+The Put Rights provide that cash consideration be paid for their equity interests (the "Redemption Amount").
+As of October 31, 2013, management's estimate of the aggregate Redemption Amount of all Put Rights that we would be required to pay is approximately \$59 million, which is reflected within redeemable noncontrolling interests in our Consolidated Balance Sheet.
+Of this amount, \$1.2 million is included in the table as payable in fiscal 2014, which represents an adjustment to the Redemption Amount of a fiscal 2013 acquisition of redeemable noncontrolling interests.
+All other Redemption Amounts have been excluded from the table as the timing of such payments is contingent upon the exercise of the Put Rights.
+See Note 12, Redeemable Noncontrolling Interests, of the Notes to Consolidated Financial Statements for additional information.

+(6) Also includes an aggregate \$1.0 million of commitments principally for capital expenditures and inventory.
 All purchase obligations of inventory and supplies in the ordinary course of business (i.e., with deliveries scheduled within the next year) are excluded from the table.